 Here is how it looks in solid state.
 It’s a bad idea to buy and stock them.
 If you leave it open for a long time, it become moist and then dries up to become lumps of masses.

-Put some quantity of the ferric chloride solution into the container (a fish tank in this case).
+Put some quantity of the ferric chloride solution into a container (a fish tank in this case).
 Use protective surgical gloves while handling the chemical.

 After having sufficient amount of chemical in the container, pour warm water into it.
 The warm water speeds up the process significantly.